-John Hagstrom has been a member of the Chicago Symphony Orchestra's trumpet section since 1996, when he won the audition for fourth trumpet.
-A year later, he won the second trumpet position, carrying on the tradition of brass section teamwork for which the CSO is famous.
-Previously, he was principal trumpet of the Wichita Symphony Orchestra in Kansas, and served as assistant professor of trumpet at Wichita State University.
+John Hagstrom joined the Chicago Symphony Orchestra’s trumpet section as fourth trumpet in 1996.
+A year later, he won the Orchestra’s second trumpet position, carrying on the tradition of brass section teamwork for which the CSO is famous.
+Previously, he was principal trumpet of the Wichita Symphony Orchestra in Kansas and served as assistant professor of trumpet at Wichita State University.

-Hagstrom is passionate in his support of music education, and helped to initiate Dream Out Loud, a music education advocacy partnership between the Chicago Symphony Orchestra Association and the Yamaha Corporation of America.
-Dream Out Loud offers a variety of resources created for elementary through high school students, their teachers, and parents, designed to support every student'’s interest in playing an instrument, and providing encouragement through times of challenge.
-To learn more about Dream Out Loud, visit cso.org/dreamoutloud.
+Hagstrom is passionate in his support of music education, and in 2006 helped to initiate Dream Out Loud, a music-education advocacy partnership between the Chicago Symphony Orchestra Association and the Yamaha Corporation of America.
+Through that initiative, he developed a variety of resources for elementary through high school students, their teachers and parents, designed to support students’ music education and provide encouragement through times of challenge.

 A native Chicagoan, Hagstrom grew up listening to the CSO.
 He studied at the Eastman School of Music and for six years was a member of “The President’s Own” United States Marine Band in Washington, D.C., where he spent three of those years as principal trumpet.